 Improving mood and sense of purpose in life.

 Moving out of patterns of depression, anxiety, stress, worry and trauma.

 Coping with major life events and transitions.

-Finding a pathway for to explore who they are, what's important to them and where they want to take their lives.
+Finding a pathway to explore who they are, what's important to them and where they want to take their lives.

 While it can be a challenging, psychological therapy can be extremely rewarding and is the first line treatment for many mental health issues.
 Therapy will be individually catered to suit your specific needs and goals, meaning it can be focussed on a specific issue or look broadly at your experience of life.